ldf98/samsungctl/README.md

 If you load a file the path is saved so you can simply call save to save any new data.
-If you constructed the Config class manually you will need to pass a path when calling save. and that path is then saved so any subsequent calls to save will not require you to pass thee path
+If you constructed the Config class manually you will need to pass a path when calling save. and that path is then saved so any subsequent calls to save will not require you to pass the path
 <br></br>
 ```python
 import samsungctl